mvab/mendelian-randomization-breast-cancer/README.md

 As a part of this project I have performed the following (depending on data availability):

-  -	Extensive literature study into potential mediators that may be influenced by childhood BMI and affect breast cancer risk ([lit review summary here][1])
+  -	Extensive literature study into potential mediators that may be influenced by childhood BMI and affect breast cancer risk
   -	MR of childhood BMI on the identified potential mediators (step 1 of 2-step MR)
   -	MR of the identified potential mediators on breast cancer (step 2 of 2-step MR)
   -	Multivariable MR analysis on mediators that show causal effects in the 2-step MR
   -	Mediation analysis using the product and difference methods to calculate mediated direct and indirect effects of the individual mediators on breast cancer risk

-The five main categories of potential mediators considered ([mediators summary table][2]):
+The five main categories of potential mediators considered:

   1. Hormones (IGF1, oestradiol, SHBG, testosterone (free/total/bioavailable)
   2. Physical traits (mammographic density, breast size)
   3. Reproductive traits (age at menarche, age at first birth, number of births, age at menopause)
-  4. Glycaemic traits (fasting insulin, fasting glucose, HOMA-IR, Hba1c)
+  4. Glycaemic traits (fasting insulin, fasting glucose, HOMA-B, Hba1c)